Content

 • Reduce barriers and improve access

-The technology or digital tools and techniques they have used don’t need to be cutting edge, but how they were used may be innovative for your organisation.
+The technology or digital tools and techniques don’t need to be cutting edge, but how they were used may be innovative for your organisation.

 What the judges are looking for